-‘Cannabis instead of opioids’ has been the war cry of addiction specialists and advocates for five years.
-Now, the shift is happening.
+‘Cannabis instead of opioids’ has been the war cry of addiction specialists and advocates for years.

 Two centuries ago, Europe waged war with China.
 It wasn’t a series of conflicts over energy or religion or territory.
 They were wars over opium: who would smoke it, who would grow it, who would sell it.

 Today, we’re fighting another opium war.
 This time, it’s a war against opium’s derivatives – opiate drugs and their synthetic opioid siblings.
 And the enemy isn’t an empire.
 The enemy is us.

 But, with a little help from our friend cannabis, this war may finally be approaching its end.

 Take the DENT Neurologic Institute’s Cannabis Clinic in New York – according to Dr. Laszlo Mechtler, the clinic’s medical director, half of their 6,000 patients have switched out opioids for cannabis.
 The overwhelming majority of these patients are using cannabis to treat their pain.